emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️
 1. Site does have a custom player. ✔️

 ***
+## FlixWatch
+### Score: 13/26
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. 9 servers, but you have to select them in sites setting rather than player. ❌
+1. Site does not have episode auto-next. ❌
+1. Site is Autoembed clone so it UI is nothing unique. ❌
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has watch lists and you can login to sync them across devices. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
 ## YassFlix